Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Athletics/Verdant Dragon’s Footsteps.md

   - "[[Bellows-Pumping Stride]]"
 ---
 *The pulse of life bolsters the Dragon-Blood’s endurance.*
-She may move through plant-based difficult !!terrain,suchasdenseforestsorbrambles,unimpeded,and!! ignores fatigue penalties on a single movement-based [[Athletics]] roll.
+She may move through plant-based difficult terrain, such as dense forests or brambles, unimpeded, and ignores fatigue penalties on a single movement-based [[Athletics]] roll.
 In Wood Aura, this Charm’s duration is extended for as long as the Dragon-Blood remains in Aura.